-It may feel like community property law makes you personally liable, but the liability doesn’t follow you out of the marriage.
+It may feel like community property law makes you personally liable, but here’s the distinction.
+That liability doesn’t follow you out of the marriage.

-Death, divorce or a post post nuptial agreement with your spouse not to have community property ends whatever exposure you, personally, have for your spouse’s debts.
+Death, divorce or a post post nuptial agreement with your spouse not to have community property ends whatever exposure the community had for your spouse’s debts.

 If there is no community property, then only the person who contracted the debt is liable for it.